-Ron Anderson, who lost his sight overnight in 1973 established the WA Blind Golf Association in 1987.
+Ron Anderson, who lost his sight overnight in 1973 established the WA Blind Golf Association (link opens in new window) in 1987.

 Since then dozens of blind and vision impaired golfers have been taught the game and become blind golfers.